San Joaquin County Superior Court

-The Superior Court of California, County of San Joaquin, also known as the San Joaquin County Superior Court or San Joaquin Superior Court, is the California superior court with jurisdiction over San Joaquin County, California, United States.
+The Superior Court of California, County of San Joaquin, informally known as the San Joaquin County Superior Court, is the California superior court with jurisdiction over San Joaquin County, California, United States.

 History

 San Joaquin County was one of the original counties formed when California assumed statehood in 1850.
 Stockton was named the county seat.
 George G. Belt assumed his duties as "judge of the first instance" in October 1849, succeeded by Benjamin Williams under the election of March 1850.
 The Court of Sessions held its first meeting on June 3, 1850, Judge Williams presiding with associate justices Harrison Amyx and O.C.
 Emory.